 Welcome to ASIAN 258.
 If this were a regular semester, I would be congratulating you on making it into the class.
-After all, most of you are graduating seniors; some of you have even been waiting years to take this introductory course.
+After all, most of you are seniors; some of you have even been waiting years to take this introductory course.
 But to quote President Schlissel, this year is like no other.
 So I’ll skip the congratulations and cut to the chase.
 You won’t be watching a middle-aged woman deliver a PowerPoint twice a week or clicking for points with friends.
-Nor will you have an opportunity to crowd into a kitchen with me and the other members of the teaching team.
+Nor will you have an opportunity to crowd into a kitchen with me and the other member of the teaching team.
 Instead, we will have a different relationship, a virtual one.
 But never fear.
 I will spare you the looong pre-recorded lectures.
 Instead, I am going to reach you – much like a wellness guru – through the power of the written word.
-My blog: yes, the blog, delivered to your Inbox, twice a week for the rest of the term.
+My blog: yes, the blog, delivered to your Inbox, for the rest of the term.
 If you want our relationship to continue indefinitely, you’ll have an option to subscribe to the blog at no additional cost.

 Most of these will be in real time, to give you a chance to interact with the class informally, but there will be also some experiments that you can pursue on your own time, offline.

 There will also be assignments.
 My assignments will be enticing invitations to learn.
 As such, they will be fun, engaging, creative, even a little crazy.
-You will have many opportunities to reflect on how my blogs, your discussion sections, and readings relate to your daily life.
+You will have opportunities to reflect on how my blogs, your discussion sections, and readings relate to your daily life.
 These assignments will assume a myriad of forms – and you’ll have choice as to where you put your effort.
 This is why we use GradeCraft: a software that allows you to tailor your course work to your interests and schedules.
 This term, you will have opportunities to post and respond in YellowDig, to blog about your meals, and reflect on your efforts to cook or master banquet etiquette.
 There will also be an opportunity to create your own Food-for-Thought Manifesto.

 All of these activities will assist your journey through the world of Asian food.
 By the end of the term, you’ll have unraveled one of life’s great mysteries.
 That is, why is Asian food so darn yummy?